awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.AssessmentReport.md

 A premigration assessment evaluates specified components of a database migration task to help identify any problems that might prevent a migration task from running as expected\.
 This assessment gives you a chance to identify issues before you run a new or modified task\.
 You can then fix problems before they occur while running the migration task itself\.
 This can avoid delays in completing a given database migration needed to repair data and your database environment\.

-AWS DMS provides access two different types of premigration assessments\.
+AWS DMS provides access to two different types of premigration assessments\.
 The first type of premigration assessment, a premigration assessment run, is a functional superset of the second type, a data type assessment\.
 They are described in the following topics:

 **Note**
 If you do a premigration assessment run that includes the data type assessment, you don't need to do a data type assessment separately\.